Here, we’ll help you understand what the differences are between TEFL, TESOL and CELTA, and how to pick the course that’s right for you.

 You get qualified in the same way (online or in the classroom), with similar flexibility, usually reasonable pricing and the same clout when it comes to teaching worldwide.

 CELTA (Certificate in English Language Teaching to Adults)

 The Cambridge CELTA is a specific type of TEFL certificate.
-It is standardised and courses are run in centres all over the world.
+It is standardized and courses are run in centers all over the world.
 It is an incredibly intensive course, lasting four to five weeks, full-time (sometimes residential), and costs can run to the thousands.
-In addition, to enrol on a CELTA course you need to be at least 20 years old and have formal education qualifications (whereas to study for a TEFL qualification the minimum age is 16 and you just need a native-level ability to speak English).
+In addition, to enroll on a CELTA course you need to be at least 20 years old and have formal education qualifications (whereas to study for a TEFL qualification the minimum age is 16 and you just need a native-level ability to speak English).